Skip to main content

 Happy release day!
 After reading The End Begins and The Darkness Deepens, the first two books in the The Day Draws Near series (previously The Seven Trilogy) by Sara Davison, I have been eagerly awaiting The Morning Star Rises to find out what happens to Jesse and Meryn in this thrilling conclusion.

-Many thanks to the publisher, Mountain Brook Ink, for providing me with a complimentary copy of this book.
+Many thanks to Mountain Brook Ink for providing a complimentary copy of this book for review consideration.
 All opinions are my own.

 Book Synopsis